mikemenaker/webpack-library-template/README.md

 * `npm run test` - runs the tests :)
 * `npm run test:watch` - same as above but in a watch mode

+## Publish

+* `npm login` - log into your npm account
+* `npm publish` - publish to npm using your account and meta data in package.json

 Example of consuming a library from outside Node: